AliElbaradie/Automated-Textile-Pyrolysis-Control/README.md

 ---

+## Data Analysis (Python)

+In addition to the LabVIEW control system, part of the experimental data — specifically for the **burn mark width** control strategy — was analyzed and visualized in **Python** using **NumPy** and **Matplotlib**.

+The recovered script [`analysis/plot_burn_mark_width.py`](analysis/plot_burn_mark_width.py) was used to post-process the raw measurement data recorded during the burn-mark-width experiments and to generate the corresponding comparison plots discussed in [Results](#results).

+> **Note:** This script is a standalone analysis tool operating on previously recorded experimental data — it is not part of the real-time LabVIEW control loop.
+Additional analysis scripts (e.g. for the mean pixel intensity strategy) were used during the thesis but could not be recovered.

+---

 ## Results

 Experiments were conducted for both control strategies at different setpoints and temperatures (burn mark width: **400 °C and 500 °C**; pixel intensity: multiple target intensities at different temperatures).

 The image-based control approach successfully converted the visual state of the pyrolysis process into a measurable variable usable directly within a feedback control loop.
 The experimental evaluation showed that **mean pixel intensity provided better control performance than burn mark width** under the investigated conditions.

-Experimental data were analyzed and visualized in **Python** (NumPy for numerical processing, Matplotlib for visualization) to:
+Experimental data were analyzed and visualized in **Python** (NumPy for numerical processing, Matplotlib for visualization; see [Data Analysis (Python)](#data-analysis-python)) to:

 - Evaluate controller performance and control accuracy
 - Compare the two control variables